 No matter how motivated or excited you may feel about the half marathon race happening next month, it will be nearly impossible to prepare for an event so close.

 Most half marathon training plans are at least 8 weeks in length, with beginner training plans ranging anywhere from 12 – 20 weeks.
-These lengthy training plans provide plenty of time for your body to get stronger, to gradually increase your mileage, and do everything while remaining healthy and injury free.

 When in doubt, more time is always better.
 Provide yourself with plenty of time to train for your first half marathon.
 Spend the first few weeks building a really solid running base, and focus on increasing long run distance gradually over time.